jeff-gitcode/workspace/README.md

-# Opencode-Litellm-demo
+# OpenCode + LiteLLM + OpenRouter Demo

-A demo repository showing [OpenCode](https://opencode.ai) + [LiteLLM](https://docs.litellm.ai) running together in a dev container.
-Users get OpenCode pre-configured to proxy all major LLM providers through LiteLLM — with just a `.env` file.
+A demo repository showing [OpenCode](https://opencode.ai) running in a dev container with two provider options: [LiteLLM](https://docs.litellm.ai) as a proxy for all major LLM providers, and [OpenRouter](https://openrouter.ai) as a native direct provider with free models — all configured with just a `.env` file.

 ## Demo Video